 400,000 people.
 7 days.
 1 island.

-If you haven’t heard of Sziget Festival, it is about time to put this epic yearly event on your radar!
+If you haven’t heard of Sziget Festival, 2017 is the year to put this epic music festival in Budapest on your radar!

 Every August, hundreds of thousands of people from all over world flock to the beautiful city of Budapest to attend Sziget, a week-long music festival like no other.
 Sure, it may not have quite the same rapport as Glastonbury or Tomorrowland, but Sziget certainly holds its own.
 I’ve now attended Sziget Festival for two years in a row and would seriously recommend it to any keen festival go-er!

-There are a few things to consider before attending this crazy week of shenanigans, so I’ve put together this survival guide for anyone planning to attend Sziget Festival.
+There are a few things to consider before attending this crazy week of shenanigans, so I’ve put together this survival guide for anyone planning to attend Sziget Festival in 2017.

 Firstly, there are a few different tickets you can buy for the Sziget Festival.
 You can either buy daily tickets if you plan to stay off the island and only attend a few of the days, or you can buy 5-day or 7-day passes, which allows you to camp on the island.
 To experience Sziget in its fully glory, I would definitely recommend getting a 7-day pass and camping on the island.
 There is so much more to this festival than just the bands playing in the evening, and you won’t get to witness unless you stay on the island during the day!

 Camping at Sziget Festival

 Yes, you may have to pitch a tent within millimeters of your neighbor, brave festival port-o-loos and barely shower, but camping is definitely the best way to make the most of the festival and it is what I’ve done for the past two years.
 You’ll have more of a chance to meet people, explore the activities on the island during the day and have the beauty of being able to walk home to your bed every night!